kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB implementation and analysis.md

     <img src="../img/paper_hybrid_eqn.png"/>
 </div>

 The hybrid model has an additional feature term `z_t`, which comprises of shared features across various arms.
-According to the paper, `z_t` is the feature of the current user/article combina- tion while `β*` is an unknown coefficient vector common to all arms.
+According to the paper, `z_t` is the feature of the current user/article combinations while `β*` is an unknown coefficient vector common to all arms.
 I will not cover that in this article but I will probably do it in a separate article.

 # Summary